rak-n-rok/Krake/docs/admin/variables.rst

         On each Controller, timeout (in seconds) for the worker queue before handing over a resource, to wait for an updated state.

+    complete_hook_user (string)
+        Name of the user for the "complete" hook. complete_hook_cert_dest (file path)
+        Path inside the deployed Application where the certificate and its key will be stored (for the "complete" hook).
+    complete_hook_env_token (string)
+        Name of the environment variable that will contain the token in the deployed Application.
+    complete_hook_env_complete (string)
+        Name of the environment variable that will contain the URL of the Krake API in the deployed Application.
+    external_endpoint (URL, optional)
+        URL of the Krake API that will be reachable for any deployed Application. use_private_ip (boolean)
+        If set to True, and no external endpoint has been set, the URL for the external endpoint (see above) will be computed automatically, using the Krake API private IP, its port and the "http" or "https" scheme depending on the status of TLS on the Krake API (enabled or disabled).

 magnum_clusters.yml
     prometheus_port